harness/developer-hub/docs/internal-developer-portal/flows/idp-stage.md

 Following is the output variable of this step.

-1. **catalogInfoUrl** : The URL of the `catalog-info.yaml` stored in your git provider where you created the repo in the **CreateRepo step** eg; `https://github.com/org-name/repo-name/blob/code/catalog-info.yaml` and this variable could be used in other steps in the pipeline by using this **JEXL** expression `<<+pipeline.stages.idp.spec.execution.steps.registercatalog.output.outputVariables.catalogInfoUrl>>`
+1. **catalogInfoUrl** : The URL of the `catalog-info.yaml` stored in your git provider where you created the repo in the **CreateRepo step** eg; `https://github.com/org-name/repo-name/blob/code/catalog-info.yaml` and this variable could be used in other steps in the pipeline by using this **JEXL** expression as a stage variable `<<+pipeline.stages.idp.spec.execution.steps.registercatalog.output.outputVariables.catalogInfoUrl>>`

 These output variable could be viewed under the output tab in
 ![](./static/register-catalog.png)